Sung Deuk Hahm: Career

 After receiving his Ph.D. in 1993, he became an assistant professor of public policy and business administration of the McCourt School of Public Policy and the McDonough School of Business at Georgetown University.
 He was a Program Chair of the 1997 Annual Conference of the American Society of Public Administration.

 Since returning to South Korea in 1997, he has been Professor and Chairman of the Department of Public Administration, Associate Dean of the College of Political Science and Economics, and Director of the Korea University-Bar-Ilan University of Israel program at Korea University.
 In 2021, he has been named the 16th Dean of the Graduate School of Political Studies at Kyonggi University.
 He was also appointed as the Naun Professor of Political Science and Law, a chair awarded by the Naun Foundation (Kim & Chang, the largest law firm in Korea) to Kyonggi University in 2023.

-Professionally, he is currently the Special Advisor (2022–present) to Governor Lee Cheol-woo of North Gyeongsang Province, his home region.
-He was the APEC (Asia-Pacific Economic Cooperation Forum) Korea 2025 Ambassador for North Gyeongsang Province.
+Professionally, he is currently the Special Advisor (2022–present) to Governor Lee Cheol-woo of the North Gyeongsang Province.
+He was the APEC Korea 2025 Ambassador for the North Gyeongsang Province.
 He is also a member of executive board of TriGem Computer Co., Ltd. (2014–present).
 He was a member of executive board of the Korea Land & Housing Corporation (2007-2013), the largest public corporation in Asia.

 In addition, he was a founding executive director (2023–2024) of the Incheon Security Conference (ISC) of the Incheon Metropolitan City.
 The purpose of ISC is to commemorate the victory of the Incheon Landing Operation, also known as Operation Chromite in September 15, 1950.
 He was also a member (2023–2024) of the Special Committee for the Constitutional Revision at the Korean National Assembly.

-Research
+Research area

 His research interests are in the areas of Korean Presidency, Korean politics, international political economy, public budgeting and finance, and industrial policy.
 He has published 18 books and over 150 articles in edited volumes and scholarly journals such as Comparative Politics, Comparative Political Studies, Journal of Public Administration Research and Theory, and Public Administration Review.

 He was the editor-in-chief of Korean Social Science Journal (Springer) (2013-2014) published by the Korean Social Science Research Council, Korea Journal (2013-2014) published by the UNESCO-Korea Commission, and International Review of Public Administration (Taylor & Francis) (2004-2005) published by the Korean Association of Public Administration.
 He was a co-editor of International Public Management Journal (Taylor & Francis) (2008-2014), an associate editor of Administration & Society (2008-2014), and the managing editor of Governance (journal) (1995-1997).
 Currently, he is a member of the editorial boards of Governance (journal) (2015–present; 2006-2008) and Korea Observer (2022–present).